ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
+{:DomainName: data-hd-keyref="DomainName"}
+{:note: .note}
+{:important: .important}
+{:deprecated: .deprecated}
+{:external: target="_blank" .external}
+{:shortdesc: .shortdesc}
 {:codeblock: .codeblock}
 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
-{:note: .note}
+{:term: .term}
+{:generic: data-hd-programlang="generic"}
 {:download: .download}

 # Virtual routing and forwarding on {{site.data.keyword.cloud_notm}}
 {: #overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud}

-By definition, virtual routing and forwarding (VRF) is a technology that is included in Internet Protocol (IP) network routers.
+By definition, virtual routing and forwarding (VRF) is a technology that is included in IP network routers.
 It is delivered as an inherent backbone service.
+{:shortdesc}

 ## Connectivity options for {{site.data.keyword.cloud_notm}}
 {: #connectivity-options-for-ibm-cloud}

 Dispersed cloud resources are resources in more than one location or in more than one subnet or VLAN.
-These types of resources require a routing function to communicate amongst themselves, even within a private network context.
+These types of resources require a routing function to communicate among themselves, even within a private network context.
 This document describes a "multiple isolation" tenancy communication option, which often is called a _Customer VRF_.
 It is implemented as an MPLS Layer-3 VPN (RFC 4364) across the global {{site.data.keyword.cloud}} backbone.

 In general, the {{site.data.keyword.cloud_notm}} platform offers two options for routing across our private network, providing connectivity across pods and data centers: